 403.5.2.1 Shoulder Density.
-Density on non-integral shoulders shall be in accordance with Sec 403.15.3.
+Density on non-integral shoulders constructed on a sub-grade or base that does not specify density control shall be in accordance with Sec 401.7.8.
+Non-integral shoulders with sub-grade or base density control shall be in accordance with Sec 403.15.3..

 403.5.2.2 Integral Shoulder.
-When shoulders are placed integrally with the traveled way, tests shall be taken on the traveled way.
+When shoulders are placed integrally with the traveled way, density tests shall be taken on the traveled way for density pay factors.
+The rolling pattern of an integral shoulder shall be the same as the mainline traveled way, unless the compaction effort is causing pavement distress.
+When pavement distress occurs, the contractor shall notify the engineer and establish a rolling pattern that provides the optimum density and performance of the shoulder.
+Once an established rolling pattern has been demonstrated to provide the optimum density for shoulders, the established rolling pattern shall be used in lieu of density tests provided no changes in the material, typical location, condition of the sub-grade or temperatures are made.
+The engineer may request additional density testing of integral shoulders to ensure the optimum density is achieved.

-403.15.3 Non-Traffic Areas.
-Sec 403 mixtures used for surfacing medians and similar areas, shoulders adjacent to rigid or flexible pavement and shoulders adjacent to resurfaced pavement shall be compacted to the specified densities for the mixture.
-Once an established rolling pattern has been demonstrated to provide the required density for shoulders, at the engineer's discretion, the pattern may be used in lieu of density tests provided no changes in the material, typical location or temperatures are made.
-Regardless of the method, density will still be required and subject to testing as deemed necessary by the engineer.
-In lieu of roller and density requirements, temporary bypasses to be maintained at the expense of the contractor shall be thoroughly compacted.
-The rolling shall be performed at proper time intervals and shall be continued until there is no visible evidence of further consolidation.
+403.15.3 Other Non-Traffic Areas.
+Sec 403 mixtures used for surfacing medians and similar areasshall be compacted to the specified densities for the mixture.
+Temporary bypasses to be maintained at the expense of the contractor,shall be thoroughly compacted in accordance with Sec 401.7.8..

 401.7.8 Compaction.
 The compacted mixture shall have a minimum density of 92 percent of the theoretical maximum specific gravity.
 Density will be determined by the direct transmission nuclear method in accordance with MoDOT Test Method TM 41 or by a specific gravity method.
 When the contractor elects to place a lift of mixture greater than six times the nominal maximum aggregate size, cores shall be cut in half and the density of each half determined separately.
 In lieu of density requirements, mixtures used for wedging, transitions, existing shoulder overlays, new shoulders constructed on a sub-grade or base that does not specify density control, temporary bypasses to be maintained at the expense of the contractor, and areas where a commercial mixture is used shall be thoroughly compacted by at least three complete coverage’s over the entire area with either a pneumatic tire roller weighing no less than 10 tons, a tandem-type steel wheel roller weighing no less than 10 tons or an approved vibratory roller.
 Rolling shall be performed at proper time intervals on each layer and shall be continued until there is no visible evidence of further consolidation.